yassourlab/GInGeR/README.md

 ## GInGeR's command line application

-To run GInGeR, you can type:
+To run GInGeR, you can type (note that if you don't skip the database filtering step, you would need at least 16G of memory for the pipeline to run successfully):

 ``` bash
 python3 ginger.py <SHORT_READS_1> <SHORT_READS_2> <GENES_PATH> <OUT_DIR>